Kay-Annn/My-ecommerce-backend/README.md

 # My-ecommerce-backend
-An ecommerce backend tp compete with other retails stores.
+An ecommerce backend to compete with other retails stores.